weewx/weewx/docs/usersguide/weewx-config-file/stdrestful-config.md

 #### retry_login

 How long to wait in seconds before retrying a bad login.
-Default is 3600 seconds (one hour).
+Default is `3600` (one hour).

 #### post_interval